stezz/stezz/README.md

 That's why you will find here a suite of scripts aimed at automating Teachable schools management, aptly called [Teachable School Manager](https://github.com/stezz/teachable-scripts).

 - 🤔 I’m looking for help with putting a web interface in front of that set of scripts, if you have time you can reach me  📫 [here](mailto:stefano.mosconi@gmail.com)

+## Fun Facts
-- ⚡ Fun facts: while I am Italian I have been living for a long time in Finland.
+- ⚡ while I am Italian I have been living for a long time in Finland.
 Not sure if that is fun though ☺️
 - 🍕 I like to cook, especially pizza

 <!--